toggins/Klawiatura/README.md

 > [!NOTE]
 > If you're unable to connect to other players, check [NutPunch's troubleshooting section](https://github.com/Schwungus/nutpunch?tab=readme-ov-file#troubleshooting).

 Multiplayer is the main kicker of this project.
 Networking is purely peer-to-peer.
-You can host and find lobbies through the public NutPunch server.
+You can host and find lobbies through NutPuncher servers.
 Lobbies can hold up to 4 players.
 For custom servers, host a [NutPuncher](https://github.com/Schwungus/nutpunch) server and connect to it using `-ip`.

 ## Launch options